aws/karpenter-provider-aws/website/content/en/preview/provisioner.md

 metadata:
   name: default
 spec:
-  # If nil, the feature is disabled, nodes will never expire
+  # If omitted, the feature is disabled, nodes will never expire
   ttlSecondsUntilExpired: 2592000 # 30 Days = 60 * 60 * 24 * 30 Seconds;

-  # If nil, the feature is disabled, nodes will never scale down due to low utilization
+  # If omitted, the feature is disabled, nodes will never scale down due to low utilization
   ttlSecondsAfterEmpty: 30

   # Provisioned nodes will have these taints